ernesto27/system-design/videostream/tutorial/tutorial.md

 ## 1. Introduction
-Hi, in this tutorial we are going to create a project that allow us to upload a video using a endpoint HTTP and then convert it to another resolution format, think of this as a process that a video service like youtube o vimeo does when an user upload a video on their platform,  in order to accomplish that we are going to use the following AWS services:
+Hi, in this tutorial we are going to create a project that allow us to upload a video using a endpoint HTTP and then convert it to another resolution format using another service , think of this as a process that a video platform like youtube o vimeo does when an user upload a video on their servers,  in order to accomplish that we are going to use the following AWS services:

-S3: Simple Storage Service
+**S3 Simple Storage Service:**
-We will use this service to store the videos in the original and convert resolution format,  we are going to create two different buckets for each purpose.
+We will use this service to store the videos in the original format and also in a compresses format, we are going to create two different buckets for each purpose.

-Elastic Container Registry:
+**Elastic Container Registry:**
-This service is for store our docker images for the tutorial.
+This service is for store our docker container images that will be use on ECS and lambda services.

-ECS: Elastic Container Service
+**ECS Elastic Container Service:**
-We will deploy our API http using this AWS service,  this allows us to run our application in a scalable way, using container without going into the complexity of managing the infrastructure by hand.
+We will deploy our API http using ECS,this allows us to run our application in a scalable way without going into the complexity of managing the infrastructure manually, we will use containers to package our API service,

-Lambda: Serverless functions.
+**Lambda Serverless functions:**
-We will use this service to trigger a event/function when a video in the original format is uploaded to the bucket,  this will get the video and convert it to another resolution after that save that on a different bucket.
+We will use this service to trigger a event/function when a video in the original format is uploaded to a bucket,  this will obtain the video and convert it to another resolution ( using ffmpeg )  after save it on a different output bucket.

+> AFTER CREATED AND USE/TEST THE SERVICES, BE SURE TO DELETE THAT SERVICES FROM THE AWS DASHBOARD IN ORDER TO AVOID UNWANTED CHARGES.

 - Introduction